Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 What the pay scale should be, what the zoning regulations would be allowed to be, what kind of ingredients in the food.

-They don't get anything done.
+They don't get any things done.

-It's like I've asked constantly, why in the world would we hire people who've never been in the healthcare business to design a national health care system?
+It's like I've asked constantly, why in the world would we hire people who've never been in the health care business to design a national health care system?

 But people have accepted that premise.